domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 The sculptor must create a body of work.
 He must produce for fifty to sixty years, as Ghiberti and Donatello did.
 He must produce enough to permeate the whole world. --Michelangelo, Character in The Agony and the Ecstasy by Irving Stone, American Writer

 Adding (wo)manpower to a late software project makes it later.
-(Brooks's Law) --Fred Brooks, American Software Engineer
+(Brooks's Law) --Fred Brooks, American Software Engineer, coined in his 1975 book, The Mythical Person-Month